Being a newbie and starting a new life, and moving to Hong Kong is at once exhilarating, daunting, and stressful.

 For full details of all these stores and what you can expect, we’ve put together a guide to second-hand shopping in Hong Kong.

-Where do I start with buying a second-hand car as a newbie in Hong Kong?
+Where do I need to know when buying a second-hand car as a newbie in Hong Kong?

 The trains are fantastic in Hong Kong and will get you everywhere you want.
 But we aren’t going to deny the convenience of a car, especially when you have kids.